pathtofile/terraform-provider-bitlaunch/docs/index.md

 The BitLaunch provider provides resources to create and manage [BitLaunch.io](https://bitlaunch.io/) VMs, , which can be paid for using Bitcoin, Etherium, or Litecoin.

-If you find this project useful, feel free to buy me a coffee in BTC at `16g88jxnX315CnjTDbfZ9hwuWgeSbRJdMG`
+If you find this project useful, feel free to buy me a coffee in BTC at `16g88jxnX315CnjTDbfZ9hwuWgeSbRJdMG`.

+For more information also see the [BitLaunch API Docs](https://developers.bitlaunch.io/reference), as a most of the basic API objects have a 1:1 mapping to Terraform Resources or Data sources.

 ## Example Usage